budRich/LinkHints/CONTRIBUTING.md

 - `src/options/` renders the options UI.
 - `src/shared/` contains functions and types shared by all of the above.

-All of the above directories, except `src/shared/`, have a `Program.js` file with a `Program` class inside.
+All of the above directories, except `src/shared/`, have a `Program.ts` file with a `Program` class inside.
 The different “programs” talk to each by exchanging messages with `src/background/`.
-The messages are defined in `src/shared/messages.js`.
-The `Program.js` files are bootstrapped from the `main.js` files next to them, which are the main entrypoints.
+The messages are defined in `src/shared/messages.ts`.
+The `Program.ts` files are bootstrapped from the `main.ts` files next to them, which are the main entrypoints.

 ## Development